Zeugwerk/Twinpack-Registry/README.md

    or [tag](https://git-scm.com/docs/git-tag) and include your library in the assets of the release.
 Alternatively, you can redo the existing release/tag if you prefer.
 1. Comment on your pull request here in the `Twinpack/Twinpack-Registry` repository

-## Changing the URL of a library already in Library Manager
+## Changing the URL of a library already in Twinpack-Registry

 Submit a pull request that changes the URL as desired in [repositories.txt](repositories.txt).
 This can be done by following [the instructions above](#instructions).

-## Removing a library from Library Manager
+## Removing a library from Twinpack-Registry

 Submit a pull request that removes the URL from [repositories.txt](repositories.txt).
 This can be done by following [the instructions above](#instructions).

-## Report a problem with Library Manager
+## Report a problem with Twinpack-Registry

 Please submit an issue report [here](https://github.com/Zeugwerk/Twinpack-Registry/issues/new)